blackcoffeerobotics/bcr_bot/README.md

 ## About

-This repository contains a Gazebo simulation for a differential drive robot, equipped with an IMU, a depth camera and a 2D LiDAR.
+This repository contains a Gazebo simulation for a differential drive robot, equipped with an IMU, a depth camera, stereo camera and a 2D LiDAR.
 The primary contriution of this project is to support multiple ROS and Gazebo distros.
 Currently, the project supports the following versions -

 1. [ROS Noetic + Gazebo Classic 11 (branch ros1)](#noetic--classic-ubuntu-2004)
 2. [ROS2 Humble + Gazebo Classic 11 (branch ros2)](#humble--classic-ubuntu-2204)